skjafar/Portenta_Cube_Template/README.md

 One important thing to note, I have tried to make the code as stable as possible, minimizng the effect of a modificaiton by this tool, but I was not 100% successful.

-You will have to check what files have changed and if you expected those files to change, I use the Source Control tool provided by VSCode, it shows all the moidifications that have been applied on the files.
+You will have to check what files have changed and check if you expected those files to change or not, I use the Source Control tool provided by VSCode, it shows all the moidifications that have been applied on the files.

 ![VSCode_GitDiff](https://user-images.githubusercontent.com/7383226/146281019-febd050b-58e0-41fe-87bd-9bd4a26b275a.PNG)